BongoSort/HotStone_Bak/TestList.md

 * Minions should die when they have 0 health left

 Status tests:
-* When a card is played as a minion it is inactive until it is the players turn again.
+* **OK** When a card is played as a minion it is inactive until it is the players turn again.

 ENDTURN
 * **OK** Findus heros Mana is restored after Peddersen ends turn.